Alcohol, cannabis, and nicotine

 Overview

-A drug is any substance that alters someone’s mental, emotional, or physical state.
-This includes alcohol, cannabis, nicotine (found in tobacco and some vaping products), and caffeine.
+Many substances can alter someone’s mental, emotional, or physical state; these include, but are not limited to, alcohol, cannabis, nicotine (found in tobacco and some vaping products), and caffeine

 All substance use carries some risk, making it important to consider its short-term and long-term effects on your wellbeing as a student.